 In both cases, it is during the luteal phase that theendometrium or uterine lining thickens to accommodate a fertilized egg for implantation.

 If no nidation takes place, the phenomenon stops around the 20th day.
 The body understood that no fertilization was taking place.
 The cycle ends and the body then prepares to expel the mucous membrane that had developed.
-News rules then appear.
+News period then appear.

 La luteal phase is also called progestin phase.